atisharma/chasm_engine/README.md

     "name": "Hero",
     "appearance": "Heroic.",
-    "backstory": "Comes from a long line of heroes.", "voice": "Heroic."
+    "backstory": "Comes from a long line of heroes.", "voice": "Heroic.",
-    "traits": "Heroism."
+    "traits": "Heroism.",
-    "dislikes": "Not being heroic."
+    "dislikes": "Not being heroic.",
     "motivation": "To be heroic."
 }
 ```
 reflecting the desired values.
 Leave out fields and they'll be automatically generated.
+The `name` field is ignored (since it's implicit in the filename).

 ## Interface